josephsl/wintenApps/readme.md

 ## Cortana

-Most items are applicable when using Cortana Conversations (Version 2004 and later).
+Most items are applicable when using Cortana Conversations (Windows 10 2004 and later).

 * Textual responses from Cortana are announced in most situations.
 * NVDA will be silent when talking to Cortana via voice.
-* In Version 1909 (November 2019 Update) and later, modern search experience in File Explorer powered by Windows Search user interface is supported.
+* In Windows 10 1909 (November 2019 Update) and later, modern search experience in File Explorer powered by Windows Search user interface is supported.

 ## Mail